 Consider a bottle of Châteauneuf-du-Pape.
-Not just a bottle of wine but a celebration of tradition, beauty and cultural standards.
+Not just a bottle of wine but a celebration of tradition, beauty and culture.
 I’ve been to lunch with Australian management and they mostly are not even aware that this wine exists.
 They drink cold boutique beers.
 That is their mark of sophistication.
 (Educated Australian management drink cold Japanese beers).
 Well I prefer the Châteauneuf-du-Pape.

 Look I am not being pompous here, I come from New Zealand .
 We seem to have done for cuisine and culture what Donald Trump did for hair styling on a balmy day.
 Over here in New Zealand I often see the phrase “Gourmet Pie” stoically advertised.
 This in fact constitutes a comestible crime of cosmic proportions.
 There is simply no such thing as a gourmet pie – two words that should never be squished together.
 If something is gourmet, then you don’t need to label it gourmet.
 Gourmet is a process that speaks for itself.
 If you need to shout at everyone that you are a Gourmand then you probably are not.
 That‘s like going to a party and telling all the ladies that you are tremendously handsome and sophisticated.
 It probably won’t work.
 When we say “gourmet pie” we simply mean a pie that has been made to an outstanding standard, for a pie.
 The French call that “pie”.
 If however they are stringently pressed them on the subject, they might mutter something like, “pie made to acceptable standard”.